-So once you’ve made the decision to head Down Under, and searched the market for the best deal on campervan rental in Australia, you’ll need to decide what part of this vast continent you’d like to explore.
+So once you’ve made the decision to head Down Under, and searched the market for the best deal on holidays to Australia, you’ll need to decide what part of this vast continent you’d like to explore.

-Here’s our guide to five of Australia’s most inspiring wilderness campsites.
+Here’s my guide to five of Australia’s most inspiring wilderness campsites.